nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/getting-started-with-the-nuxeo-platform/setting-up-your-nuxeo-environment.md

     Do you want to continue (yes/no)? [yes]
     ```

-5. Check the Nuxeo addons were correctly installed.
+5. Check that the Nuxeo addons were correctly installed.

     ```
     $ nuxeoctl mp-list